YubicoLabs/cose-two-party-signing-algs-rfc/draft-lundberg-cose-two-party-signing-algs.md

   (see {{cose-key-types-reg}} and {{cose-key-type-params-reg}}).
 - The _signer_ executes all steps of the signing procedure except the Steps 13, 16, 19 or similar that compute the value PH<sub>_M_</sub>.
-  Note in particular that the _signer_ generates the value _rnd_ in Steps 5-8 and constructs the value _M'_ in Step 23.
+  Note in particular, that the _signer_ generates the value _rnd_ in Steps 5-8 and constructs the value _M'_ in Step 23.

 The "pure" ML-DSA version [FIPS-204] cannot be divided in this way